EternityForest/standards/drafts/power_delivery.md

 Introduction
 ------------

 This document collects info on power connectors, fuses, and other power related gear, for use in the design of new devices and systems.
-These standards are desiged for maximum compatibility with existing equipmen, however **nothing in this document should be taken to imply that any given existing device will behave in any particular way.**
+These standards are desiged for maximum compatibility with existing equipment, however **nothing in this document should be taken to imply that any given existing device will behave in any particular way.**

 Voltages
 --------

-Devices using less than 10W should accept at least 5v.
+Devices that use external power and use less than 10W should should have a maximum input voltage of at least 5v.
-Devices using 10-50W should accept at least 12v.
+Devices that use external power and use using 10-50W should have a maximum input voltage of at least 12v.
-Devices using more than that should accept up to at least 32v, or be mains powered.
+Devices that use external power and use using more than that should should have a maximum input voltage of at least 32v, or be mains powered.

-Devices requiring more than 30 watts should accept a

-Devices should accept the widest possible voltage range, but should use on of 12v, 5v, 9v, 18v, 24v, or -9v(Audio gear only) if a wider range is not possible.
+Devices should accept the widest possible voltage range, but should use one of 12v, 5v, 9v, 18v, 24v, or -9v(Audio gear only) if a wider range is not possible.

 Low-power devices(Under 30W) should never connect directly to mains and should instead use a power adapter.